grpc-ecosystem/grpc-gateway/docs/docs/mapping/customizing_openapi_output.md

 ### Hiding fields, methods, services and enum values

-If you require internal or unreleased fields and APIs to be hidden from your API documentation, [`google.api.VisibilityRule`](https://github.com/googleapis/googleapis/blob/master/google/api/visibility.proto#L89) annotations can be added customize where they are generated.
-Combind with the option `visibility_restriction_selectors` overlapping rules will appear in the OpenAPI output.
+If you require internal or unreleased fields and APIs to be hidden from your API documentation, [`google.api.VisibilityRule`](https://github.com/googleapis/googleapis/blob/9916192ab15e3507e41ba2c5165182fec06120d0/google/api/visibility.proto#L89) annotations can be added customize where they are generated.
+Combined with the option `visibility_restriction_selectors` overlapping rules will appear in the OpenAPI output.

-Fields and APIs without `google.api.VisibilityRule` annotations will always appear in the generated output.
+Elements without `google.api.VisibilityRule` annotations will appear as usual in the generated output.

+These restrictions and selectors are completely arbitrary and you can define whatever values or hierarchies you want.
+In the example `INTERNAL`, `PREVIEW` are used, but `INTERNAL`, `ALPHA`, `BETA`, `RELEASED`, or anything else could be used if you wish.

-Note: Annotations on Messages and Enums are not currently supported.
+Note: Annotations are only supported on Services, Methods, Fields and Enum Values.

-`opt: visibility_restriction_selectors=PREVIEW` will result in:
+`opt: visibility_restriction_selectors=PREVIEW,GA` will result in:

 Input Example:
 ```proto3